-Vergent requires fair aggregation and allocation of orders in respect of dealing and managing, as per COBS 11.3.
+The FCA requires fair aggregation and allocation of client orders in respect of dealing and managing, as per COBS 11.3.

-The guiding principles are:
+The general principles are:

-- Conduct our business with integrity
+- Conduct business with integrity

-- Treat customers fairly
+- Treat customers fairly; and

-- Have a written policy which is consistently applied
+- Have a written policy which is consistently applied.